josh-wong/remove-copy-folder-scripts/docs/index.md

-# remove-folder and copy-folder scripts
+# 🚧remove-folder and copy-folder scripts🚧

 > **Warning**
 >